drmikehenry/install-linux/ex-install-linux-local/machines/casey.md

 - Your computer's name: casey
 - Pick a username: poweruser

-- (optional) Reboot into new Ubuntu to test; then boot back into "Try Ubuntu".
+- OPTIONAL: Reboot into new Ubuntu to test; then boot back into "Try Ubuntu".

 ### Prepare to use bolt notes